 If you want to copy all files recursively from your S3 bucket to your destination directory on your EBS volume:

 # aws s3 cp s3://s3-to-ebs-data-transfer-example/ data/ –recursive

 To verify whether the files were properly copied, please browse your destination directory:

 Apart from using the AWS CLI commands, Windows users can copy files from S3 to EBS volumes by using RDP into a Windows instance.
 After you connect to the AWS Management Console, you can directly copy files from the S3 Console to your EBS volumes.
 For this, you need to ensure that the correct login credentials (username, password, IAM URL) are readily available.

 N2Ws offers a solution that enables you to further simplify the process of using snapshots.
-Cloud Protection Manager (CPM) is an enterprise-class backup-recovery and disaster recovery solution for the EC2 compute cloud.
+N2WS Backup & Recovery (CPM) is an enterprise-class backup-recovery and disaster recovery solution for the EC2 compute cloud.
 CPM is available as a service model that allows users to manage multiple AWS accounts and configure policies and schedules to take automated snapshot backups.
 It also has a Windows agent to consistently back up Windows applications.
 CPM allows you to recover a volume from a snapshot, increase its size and switch it with an existing attached volume, in a single step.
 To see the different editions with pricing and details, refer to N2Ws’ pricing and purchases page on our website.